akkified/HTML-CSS-and-Javascript-for-Web-Developers/README.md

 # Assignments :

 * Module-1 - Quiz
-* Module-2 - Coding
+* Module-2 - Coding Activity
-* Module-3 - Coding
+* Module-3 - Coding Activity
-* Module-4 - Coding
+* Module-4 - Coding Activity
-* Module-5 - Coding
+* Module-5 - Coding Activity

+*Unfortunately, I don't have a subscription, so I cannot show some of the things...

 # Outputs :